KICK IT UP

-All dancers will begin class at 9:30am daily.
+All dancers will begin class at 9:30am and end at 4:00pm daily.
 The doors will be open at 9:00am in order for you to arrive and get settled.

-CHANGING ROOMS: There is a women’s locker room on the floor below the studios.
+CHANGING ROOMS: There are locker rooms on the floor below the studios.
 Dancers may also bring a combination or pad-lock to lock up their street clothes, or you may place them in studio to the side.

 WATER: There is a water fountain outside the studios, but dancers will want to bring a water bottle with them.
 Depending on the weather, it will be warm in the studios!
 There are plenty of fans, but it is not air-conditioned.
 So you might want to bring a towel for sweat, too.

 FIRST AID KITS: Will be stocked with band-aids, tape and gauze, neosporin, etc. (doubt we’ll need this but it’s good to know)